-The materials and design aesthetic of the gateway at Mammoth Lakes embody the rustic and natural characteristics of a rugged park.
-Stone, steel and wood are durable materials that still present "warm", naturalistic hues.
-The sign's "mammoth" size marks ones' arrival at a major destination.
-The size also allows the opportunity for visitors to take memorable pictures as a souvenir of their visit.
+The materials and design aesthetic of the gateway at Mammoth Lakes embody the rustic and natural characteristics of the region.
+It's size is commensurate with the intent to serve as an elements that marks that one has arrived at a destination.
+As such it becomes an opportunity for visitors to take memorable pictures as a souvenir of their visit.